coreboot/coreboot/Documentation/soc/amd/psp_rom_armor.md

 has been successfully activated.

 Software can query this state to verify that ROM Armor protection is active.
-The HSTI state is typically stored in a reserved memory region accessible to both firmware and OS components for security validation purposes.

 ## APM Call Interface (Non-SMM Access)